asreview/asreview-server-stack/README.md

 server is required.
 However, maintaining an email server can be demanding.
 If you want to avoid it, a third-party service like [SendGrid](https://sendgrid.com/) might be a good alternative.
-Email server settings can be set in the `flask_config.toml` file.
+Email server settings can be set in the `asreview_config.toml` file.

 #### SendGrid